darkmentorllc/Blue2thprinting/README.md

 # Disclaimer!

-This is ***researchware***.
-Don't expect it to be easy to set up, nor use.
-The instructions will only be refined for greater ease of use once we begin work on the [OST2](https://ost2.fyi) Bluetooth classes.
+The code in this repository is ***researchware***.
+That means **its purpose is primarily to prove that the results from past research are real, and to allow replication of results*** (in this case, the [Blue2thprinting](https://darkmentor.com/publication/2023-11-hardweario/) talk.)
+This code is not meant to be used as a production tool, nor is it optimized for performance, ease of use, or anything else.
+It is only meant to be used by researchers looking to replicate, or expand, on this work.

 # Assumed Hardware
 (If you do not have any of the below, you will need to purchase.)